WHO WE ARE

 To steer the transition into a low-waste world powered by the circular economy principles, decentralised and sustainable waste management practices by connecting with communities, industry, institutions, governments, formal and informal waste workers through the promotion of replicable and inclusive models for improved health, environment and dignity to livelihoods.

-SWMRT embodies the spirit of voluntary engagement and participation driven through passion and commitment of its members.
-Its members have been able to motivate and infuse the same values in communities and networks that they engage with good outcomes.
+spirit of voluntary engagement and participation driven through passion and commitment of its members.
+Its members have been able to motivate and infuse the same values in communities and networks that they engage

 2009 - 2018

-Since its inception, SWMRT has spearheaded several key community-based campaigns that have influenced significant policy decisions.
+Since its inception, SWMRT has spearheaded several key community-based campaigns that have influenced significant policy decisions in Bengaluru, Karnataka and pan India.

-Advocacy for three way waste segregation at source and decentralisation of waste management systems in the city.
+Advocacy for three-way waste segregation at source and decentralisation of waste management systems.

 Advocacy for the establishment of Dry Waste Collection Centres (DWCCs) to retrieve dry waste at ward levels while promoting the inclusion of waste-pickers.
 This has now been recognised by Swachh Bharat as one of the best practices.